Fabber12/water-graphene/README.md

    # edit read_data command in `Water-Graph_transient.in`
    mpirun -np X lmp_mpi -in Water-Graph_transient.in
    ```
+> Notes
-* If you skip step 1, simply use one of the ready‑made files in `lammps/equilibration/systems_relaxed/`, 7 systems analysed in this study are available.
+> - If you skip step 1, simply use one of the ready‑made files in `lammps/equilibration/systems_relaxed/`, 7 systems analysed in this study are available.